Andrew-S-Rosen/cbe504/main.typ

 In the formulation of transition state theory, we derived the forward directional rate from reactant(s) to product(s) via the intermediate formation of an activated complex.
 It is worth thinking about how we can now leverage this information to describe reversible reactions.
 #footnote[For a thorough review on this topic, refer to N.K.
 Razdan, T.C.
-Lin, A. Bhan,"Concepts Relevant for the Kinetic Analysis of Reversible Reaction Systems", _Chem.
+Lin, A. Bhan, "Concepts Relevant for the Kinetic Analysis of Reversible Reaction Systems", _Chem.
 Rev._, 123, 2950--3006 (2023).]
 One of the most fundamental properties of a reversible elementary reaction is its reversibility, first introduced in #ref(<eq:reversibility>) and repeated here as
 $z_i equiv r_(i)^- \/ r_(i)^+.$